-As part of our digital transformation, we’re delighted to announce we're taking the next step in cashless catering and introducing facial recognition to enhance the student lunchtime experience and allow a complete contactless meal service.
+As part of our digital transformation, we have taken the next step in cashless catering and introduced facial recognition to enhance the student lunchtime experience and allow a complete contactless meal service.

 Facial recognition offers students the ability to collect and pay for school lunches without the need for any physical contact, providing an entirely contactless point of sale.
 It's a quick, simple identification method that allows students to select their meal, look at the camera and go whilst eliminating any contact during the purchase.